By Date

 Menu:

-Smoked Turkey Breast and Baby Swiss, Lettuce and Tomato, Mustard and Mayonnaise on a Croissant
+Roasted Turkey Breast, Baby Swiss Cheese, Lettuce and Tomato, Mayonnaise and Mustard on a Croissant with Kettle Chips and a cookie

 -OR-